DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2026-02-24-adding-academic-year-information-to-the-provider-list.md

       src: provider-list--filters-selected.png
 ---

 Services such as Publish teacher training courses and Find teacher training courses work with providers for specific academic years and recruitment cycles.
-To support these services, we need the provider list to surface academic year information so users can quickly find providers that are active for a given year.
+To support these services, we need the provider list to include academic-year information so users can quickly find active providers for a given year.

 We updated the provider list in two ways.
-We added an academic years filter and updated the provider summary cards to show academic year information.
+We added an academic year filter and updated the provider summary cards to show academic year information.

 ## What we changed